nodejs/node/doc/guides/contributing/pull-requests.md

 All Node.js contributors who choose to review and provide feedback on Pull Requests have a responsibility to both the project and the individual making the contribution.
 Reviews and feedback must be helpful, insightful, and geared towards improving the contribution as opposed to simply blocking it.
-If there are reasons why you feel the PR should not land, explain what those are.
 Do not expect to be able to block a Pull Request from advancing simply because you say "No" without giving an explanation.
 Be open to having your mind changed.
 Be open to working with the contributor to make the Pull Request better.